april19833/currency-1.5/docs/solidity/governance/community/CommunityGovernance.md

 ### supportPartial

-_allows an address to register partial support for a set of proposals _changeSupport overwrites the previous supporting voting power, so having the same proposal multiple times in the _proposals array will not result in double counting of support_
+allows an address to register partial support for a set of proposals

   ```solidity
   function supportPartial(address[] _proposals, uint256[] _allocations) public